 This vaccine combination includes protection against - Canine Distemper, Canine Adenovirus types 1 & 2, Canine Parvovirus and 4 different serovars of Canine Leptospirosis.
 These common canine viruses and diseases can be life threatening to your pet.

-This is a oral vaccine - Only one vaccine is required initially, thereafter, an annual vaccine is required for continued protection.
+Only one vaccine is required initially, thereafter, an annual vaccine is required for continued protection.
 This vaccine helps to protect against kennel cough caused by the bacteria Bordetella bronchiseptica.
 Kennel cough is a contagious cough your pet can get from being around unprotected dogs or boarding facilities.

 RABIES VACCINE - For puppies/dogs 12 weeks and older